zslajchrt/morpheus/README.md

 Since we have initialised all members, we can use the common `sendMessage` method regardless the alternative form the morph is taking on.

-First, we are going to activate the `OfflineContact` again, what brings us to another method from `MutableMorpherMirror`.
+First, we are going to activate the `OfflineContact` again, what brings us to another method from `MutableMorphMirror`.
 The no-args `remorph` method causes re-morphing of the morph by means of the strategy used to assemble the last alternative.
 Before we call it, we have to change the value of `contactAlt` to `0` indicating the first alternative.

 ```scala
   contactAlt = 0